kaguru/flask_login_app/README.md

 # flask_login_app
-A Flask Authentication Application using Flask Login and SQLite
+A Simple Flask Authentication Application using Flask Login and SQLite